-Grand Montets to the Trient Hut or Albert Premier Hut
+Argentiere Hut to the Trient Hut, Albert Premier Hut or Relais D’Arpette

-A choice of routes now presents itself – either the Col du Chardonnet or Col du Passon.
-Both are the same distance, but in recent years the Col du Passon has become more and more popular, since the Col du Chardonnet dried out in 2003 and is now more often a roped down climb rather than a ski descent.
+From the Argentiere Hut a choice of routes now presents itself – either the Col du Chardonnet or Col du Passon.
+Both are the same distance, but in recent years the Col du Passon has become more popular, since the Col du Chardonnet has dried out and become a lower/abseil rather than a ski descent.

-We follow which ever route is in best condition, as both lead on to either the Swiss border and the Trient Hut, or the Le Tour Glacier and the Albert Premier Hut.
-This first day is quite long, with 1050m of climb and a couple of sections of roped climbing on foot – however the views and high mountain ambiance are amazing.
+We follow which ever route is in best condition, as both lead to either the Le Tour Glacier and the Albert Premier Hut, or the Swiss border and the Trient Hut, or finally the Relais D’Arpette above Champex.
+This first day is a long one, with 1250m of climb and two or three sections of roped climbing on foot – however the views and high mountain ambiance are amazing.
 Hut choice depends on the group, current conditions the best combination of hut bookings for the week.

 Val D’Arpette – Verbier – Prafleuri Hut or Mont Fort Hut

-The day begins with a few hundred metres of descent down the right bank of the Trient Glacier, followed by a short boot track to reach the Col des Ecandies at the top of the Val D’Arpette.
+*The day begins with a few hundred metres of descent down the right bank of the Trient Glacier, followed by a short roped climb on snowed up rock to reach the Col des Ecandies at the top of the Val D’Arpette.